 Management in lawns

 Did you know at one time white clover was included in turfgrass seed mixes?
-It also takes nitrogen from the air, converts it to a form plants can use, and eventually releases it back into the soil, lessening the need to fertilize.
-The white flowers also attract important pollinators.
+It takes nitrogen from the air, converts it to a form plants can use, and eventually releases it back into the soil, lessening the need to fertilize.
+The white flowers also support some important pollinators.
 So as complete eradication in lawns is not practical; either accept it or aim for limiting the spread.

 Maintain healthy, dense turf that can compete and prevent weed establishment.